Particular/docs.particular.net/transports/sql/entity-framework.md

 snippet: DbContextPartialWithEntityConnection

+> [!NOTE]
-NOTE: The code snippets above assume that the created entity data model is named `MySample`.
+> The code snippets above assume that the created entity data model is named `MySample`.
 The references should match the names used in the project.